Intern caregiver foreigner and au pair

 Who shall I contact

-If the au pair does not have a social security number, it is up to the host family to register the trainee for social security.
+If the au pair does not have a social security number, it is up to the host family to register the trainee with Social Security.

-Each quarter, the Urssaf then sends the host family a simplified personal declaration (DNS) to be completed.
+Then, every quarter, the Urssaf sends the host family a simplified personal declaration (DNS) to be completed.
 It is used to calculate contributions.
-In view of this declaration, the Urssaf sends a notice of expiry of the contributions due.
+In view of this declaration, Urssaf sends a notice of expiry of the dues due.

 In the event of a dispute between the au pair and the host family, the matter must be referred to the court.